Pluralsight shares rise 7% after Vista Equity sweetens buyout offer

-The equity value for the amended deal is about $3.6 billion, a Pluralsight spokesperson said.
-In December, Vista Equity first agreed to acquire Pluralsight in a deal valuing the learning software company at $3.5 billion.
+The enterprise value for the amended deal is about $3.8 billion, a Pluralsight spokesperson said.
+On Dec.
+13, Vista Equity first agreed to acquire Pluralsight in a deal valuing the learning software company at $3.5 billion.

 Monday’s revised offer represents an 18.5% premium to Pluralsight’s close on Dec.
-11, the last close before the bid was first announced.
+11.

 Vista will commence the tender offer on or before March 10, with the deal expected to close in the second quarter of this year, Pluralsight said.